StevyMarlino/galaxiera/exercices/ansible_labs/Readme.md

-### Important package to install in your personal machine
+### Important package to install in your host machine

 ```bash
     sudo apt-get install sshpass